Kanban-Zai/kanban-zai-version-1.0/core.md

 ### AUDIT

 An audit is simple a record noted in your kanban-zai.yaml of an auditable event.
-It is not a negative or a positive, it just a record of some aspect or opinion the team.
+It is not a negative or a positive, it just a record of some aspect on or opinion about, the team.

 What events are auditable?